 Taco Salad with Salsa Ranch Dressing

 Taco salad has always been one of my favorites to order at a restaurant and it’s such an easy dinner to make for any night of the week.
-Smothered Burritos are another favorite for busy weeknights.
+Smothered Burritos and Mexican Cornbread are also favorites for busy weeknights.

 You might also like these grilled Chicken Fajita Salad for a great weeknight dinner.
 It’s super easy to grill up your chicken and veggies and make it any night of the week.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 How to Make Taco Salad with Salsa Ranch Dressing:

 - Add ground beef to a large skillet and cook over medium-high heat, breaking into crumbles as it cooks.
 Stir often to brown it evenly.
 Drain any excess grease and discard.